PedroBeschoren/Barragan-Fonseca_et_al_2025/README.md

 #### installation and use

-R packages are controled by renv. use renv::restore() in Rstudio to install all packages on the right versions Versions of bioinformaic tools are described in the methodology of the research paper
+several R packages in this repositoryare controled by renv. use renv::restore() in Rstudio to install these packages on the right versions.
+Versions of bioinformaic tools are described in the methodology of the research paper